 Additional Pittsburgh Pirates Info

-The Pirates entered their 140th season in 2021 having high hopes with the first round pick in hand.
-Catcher Henry Davis hopes to be the first of many up and coming players on the Pirates roster in 2022.
+The Pirates entered their 140th season in 2021 having high hopes with the first-round pick in hand.
+Catcher Henry Davis hopes to be the first of many up-and-coming players on the Pirates roster in 2022.
 Their final record for 2021 was 61-101.

 Bright spots for the Pirates would include a 5-2 record against the Marlins.
-The team managed to do well against the Angels Mets.
+The team managed to do well against the Angels and Mets.
 Manager Derek Shelton looks to next season, with a roster that includes Anthony Alford, Dustin Fowler, Ben Gamel, and more.

 Pirates Baseball Goes Back Over A Century

 In 2011 the Pirates began to win some games and in 2012 they flirted with the idea of playing in the postseason for the first time since “Sid Bream’s Mad Dash” in 1992 before fading late, finishing 79-83.
 Then came 2013 when it all clicked.
 The team won 94 games making the postseason for the first time in over 20 years.
 They won the National League Wild Card game before losing in the NLDS to the Cardinals in five games.
 In 2014 they followed that up with another Wild Card appearance, losing to the Giants this time, who went on to win the World Series that year.
-In 2015 they won 98 games but still finished second in their own division, losing to the Cubs in the Wild Card game.
+In 2015 they won 98 games but still finished second in their division, losing to the Cubs in the Wild Card game.
 The Pirates have spent the last couple of seasons fading, winning 78 and 75 games respectively.
 This offseason the Pirates finally traded McCutchen, and have begun letting other players walk.
 Even though they did climb out of the cellar which we need to give them credit for, the feeling will always be those Pirates teams never realized their full potential.

-The Pirates entered 2016 with high hopes, and have had a very up and down season to boot.
-Once left for the dead, the Pirates came back, and got within shouting distance of the Chicago Cubs for first place before the All-Star break.
-The Pirates have faded a little after the All-Star break, and currently sit at 62-60, which places them out of the postseason picture at the moment.
-Andrew McCutchen, considered by many to be baseball's second best player behind Mike Trout, is having the worst season of his major league career.
-To this point, McCutchen is batting .244 with 17 home runs and 51 RBI's.
+The Pirates entered 2016 with high hopes, and have had a very up-and-down season to boot.
+Once left for the dead, the Pirates came back and got within shouting distance of the Chicago Cubs for first place before the All-Star break.
+The Pirates have faded a little after the All-Star break and currently sit at 62-60, which places them out of the postseason picture at the moment.
+Andrew McCutchen, considered by many to be baseball's second-best player behind Mike Trout, is having the worst season of his major league career.
+To this point, McCutchen is batting .244 with 17 home runs and 51 RBIs.
 His time in Pittsburgh is coming to an end, barring a miracle, by the 2018 trade deadline at the very latest, as there is no way the Pirates will be able to afford his asking price.
 Pittsburgh may have been considering moving him this upcoming off-season if he was having another MVP-type season, which he is not.
 They might want to wait another year before doing so.

 The Pittsburgh Pirates, after years of being in postseason contention, found themselves nine games out of the second Wild Card spot at the end of this season.
 Indeed it is the end of an era for the Pirates, and we can only imagine what they could have accomplished if they would have just believed in themselves.

-To begin with this offseason, the Pirates added a pair of right-handed pitchers, Michael Feliz and Jordan Lyles, both one-year contracts.
+To begin with this offseason, the Pirates added a pair of right-handed pitchers, Michael Feliz and Jordan Lyles, both on one-year contracts.
 Both men could potentially be flipped for prospects at the deadline.
 In December, they traded right-handed pitcher Ivan Nova to the Chicago White Sox for Yordi Rosario and international signing bonus money.
 In January they signed outfielder Corey Dickerson and right-handed pitcher Keone Kela to one-year contracts.
-Late in January they added outfielder J.B.
+Late in January, they added outfielder J.B.
 Shuck and right-handed pitcher Brandon Maurer on minor league contracts.
-Both will be given an opportunity to make the roster out of Spring Training.
+Both will be allowed to make the roster out of Spring Training.
 The Pirates are sitting still, waiting to see how they begin 2019.
 Once they get off to their expected bad start, that is when we will probably see the train get moving in terms of taking apart their roster and trading veterans for prospects.